rocketmlhq/rmldnn/tutorials/Hyperparameter optimization using Optuna for Breast Cancer Segmentation/README.rst

 Perform the following steps:
  #.
 Download the python scripts provided here and save it in the same directory as your data folder.
  #.
-Run below mentioned commands to install required libraries
+Run below mentioned command to install required libraries

  .. code:: bash